Turtle

 They have been kicking it since 1966, and they are how computers first learned to draw.

-They kicked off the first computer-aided design boom and inspired generations of artists, engineers, mathematicians, and physicists.
+They kicked off the first computer-aided design boom and inspired generations.

 They are also incredibly easy to build.